 3. Accelerate Deductions & Defer Income.
 There are a handful of tax deductions that are recognized the year in which you pay them.
 For example, if you own a home and get a mortgage interest deduction, and if you make an extra mortgage payment on December 31, you can claim that additional tax deduction on this year’s taxes.
 This lets you take the deduction immediately rather than wait an additional 12 months, when you do your taxes for next year.

 4. Donate to charity.
-The holidays are a great time to clean out clothes and household goods while giving to those in need.
+The holiday season is coming, which is a great time to clean out your closet and household goods to give to those in need.
 You can help someone in need and reap benefits of a tax deduction for non-cash and monetary donations donated to a qualified charitable organization.
 If you volunteer at a qualified charitable organization, don’t forget that you can deduct your mileage (14 cents of every mile) driven to charitable service.
 TurboTax ItsDeductible will accurately value and track your yearly-donated goods.
 Make these donations count on your taxes by donating by December 31st.
-Even if you make a donation by credit card, you do not have to pay it off in 2016 to receive the tax deduction.
+Even if you make a donation by credit card, you do not have to pay it off in 2017 to receive the tax deduction.

 5. Take a class.
 Taking a course to advance your career and build your business is also a great way to boost your tax refund.
 Paying for next quarter’s tuition by December 31 may give you a valuable tax credit up to $2,000 with the Lifetime Learning Credit.

 6. Maximize your retirement.
 Another great way to reduce your taxable income while building your nest egg is to make a contribution to your retirement savings account.
 Whether you contribute to a 401(k) or a Traditional IRA, you can take a dollar for dollar reduction in your income and also save for the future.
-Additionally, self-employed who contribute to SEP IRAs can deduct up to 25% of compensation or $53,000 for 2016.
+Additionally, if you are self-employed and contribute to SEP IRAs, you can deduct up to 25% of compensation or $54,000 for 2017.

 8. Buy low, sell low?
 Chances are you have a few investments in your portfolio that have gone down in value, but did you know you can recognize your losses and use them to offset investment winners?
 To do this, you need to sell the losing investments and offset your losses against your gains recognized.
 If your losses exceed your gains, you can apply $3,000 of that against your regular income.
 Any extra will then be passed onto the next tax year.

 9. Estimate your household income for Marketplace Insurance.
-Are you applying for a subsidy or discounted insurance in the Health Insurance Marketplace this open enrollment season?
-If so, you will have to project your 2017 household income and family size when you apply.
-Start looking into any changes that may take place in 2017 (growing your family, job promotion, heading into retirement, etc.) These changes may affect the amount of subsidy you are given to help you pay for insurance.
+Are you applying for a subsidy or discounted insurance in the Health Insurance Marketplace this open enrollment season, which is November 1st for 2018 Marketplace insurance?
+If so, you will have to project your 2018 household income and family size when you apply.
+Start looking into any changes that may take place in 2018 (growing your family, job promotion, heading into retirement, etc.) These changes may affect the amount of subsidy you are given to help you pay for insurance.